swiftlang/swift-evolution/proposals/0462-task-priority-escalation-apis.md

 While generally developers should not rely on manual task escalation handling, this API also does introduce a manual way to escalate a task's priority.
 Primarily this should be used in combination with a task escalation handler to _propagate_ an escalation to an _unstructured task_ which otherwise would miss reacting to the escalation.

-The `escalatePriority` API is offered as a static method on `Task` in order to slightly hide it away from using it accidentally by stumbling upon it if it were directly declared as a member method of a Task.
+The `escalatePriority(of:to:)` API is offered as a static method on `Task` in order to slightly hide it away from using it accidentally by stumbling upon it if it were directly declared as a member method of a Task.

 ```swift
 extension Task {